 Using critique templates:

-- Download the critique templates provided by your SRO (from, e.g., IAR Meeting Materials section, secure file transfer, zApps , etc.)
+- Download the critique templates provided by your SRO (e.g., by clicking on the application's "Critique Template" link on the List of all Applications screen, from IAR Meeting Materials section, secure file transfer, zApps , etc.)

 - Do not change the formatting of the critique template.
 Please see the Critique Template Instructions for more information on working with the critique templates

 - Type your comments directly into the critique template using the bulleted paragraph format provided for each criterion.
 (If you prefer to compose your critique in a separate document, you may wish to “paste special”—as plain text—to retain the bulleted format).

 - Address the strengths and weaknesses for each review criterion.
 Provide at least one score-driving strength or weakness for each criterion unless the score is 1 (exceptional, no weaknesses) or 9 (poor, no discernable strengths), respectively.
 Your written critiques should reflect your numerical criterion scores.
 Also, if applicable, address the special issues that pertain to the FOA and provide appropriate codes.

 - Your bulleted comments should provide context and an explanation based on the project (e.g., refer to a Specific Aim).
 While brevity is acceptable, bullets should express complete thoughts and be sufficient to inform the applicant.
 A bullet can be a single sentence or a whole paragraph, depending on the complexity of the issue being addressed.

 - Write a paragraph summarizing the factors that informed the Overall Impact score

 - Primary reviewers may have to write a brief summary of the project under consideration.
 Please check with the SRO.
 Do not repeat the applicant’s description verbatim.